LIFE Multi Peat

 The specific LIFE Multi Peat objectives are threefold

 ➣ The large-scale practical restoration of degraded peatlands will lead to the cessation of significant GHG emissions from the project sites.
-As a result of the rehabilitation of the degraded peatland sites, their carbon sink function will be reestablished.
+As a result of the rehabilitation of the degraded peatland sites, their CO2 emissions will be reduced.
+In the long term, the conditions to restart the sequestering functions of the peatlands will be reestablished.
 Moreover, by monitoring the impact of the rewetting measures, the project will contribute to the body knowledge on the techniques and tools for the measurement of GHG emissions.

 ➣ The development of a knowledge base and replicable techniques are essential for halting further significant emissions from different classes of degraded peatlands and ultimately restoring their potential as carbon sinks.